Who am I

 Hi, I’m Ines Panker.
-I’m a software engineer and Python consultant helping teams bring clarity to complex systems.
+I’m a software engineer by trade and an explorer at heart.

-I’m particularly interested in simplifying complexity: improving existing codebases, clarifying system structure, and finding practical, maintainable solutions to problems that have grown unwieldy over time.
+I’m particularly interested in simplifying complexity, in improving existing codebases, clarifying system structure, finding practical solutions to problems that have grown unwieldy over time.

 To me, great software systems are like well-designed cities: thoughtfully planned, easy to navigate, and built to scale gracefully.
-The key is building solid foundations and to focus on what genuinely matters to the people using and maintaining the system.
+The key is building solid foundations and focusing on what genuinely matters to the people using and maintaining the system.

 I’m also drawn to the human side of software.
 Software reflects the people who build it, those who use it, and the society it exists in.
 I try to explore how technical decisions and human dynamics influence each other.